JMP Securities Reiterates Blue Owl Capital Inc - (OWL) Market Outperform Recommendation

 On May 4, 2023 the company declared a regular quarterly dividend of $0.14 per share ($0.56 annualized).
 Shareholders of record as of May 19, 2023 received the payment on May 31, 2023.
 Previously, the company paid $0.13 per share.

-Looking back five years and taking a sample every week, the average dividend yield has been 3.80%, the lowest has been 0.91%, and the highest has been 5.48%.
-The standard deviation of yields is 1.27 (n=118).
+Looking back five years and taking a sample every week, the average dividend yield has been 3.82%, the lowest has been 0.91%, and the highest has been 5.48%.
+The standard deviation of yields is 1.27 (n=120).

 What is the Fund Sentiment?